A relative innovation in sports nutrition is nutritional supplements during training in intra-workout drinks.

 [2.
 Kingsley M. Sports Med.
 2006;36(8):657-69.
 Review.]

 anabolic steroids.
-They are essentially precursors to anabolic steroids but
+They are precursors to anabolic steroids but

-sold legally as food supplements.
-They have the capacity to increase
+are sold legally as food supplements.
+They can increase

 and estrogenic effects including aggravating hair loss, gynecomastia, as